smartdevicelink/sdl_hmi_integration_guidelines/docs/SDL/AddStatisticsInfo/index.md

 : HMI

 Purpose
-: Sent by system to record statiscs and error counts.
+: Sent by system to record statistics and error counts.
 Increases statistics specified by statisticType by one.

 ### Notification